ppal4396/Plane-Symmetry/README.md

 ###### Bugs

 Text on buttons may not be showing correctly - I think this an issue with MacOS and might be fine on some OS versions or on Windows.
-The buttons, in order are supposed to be

-Choose an image